 The Southern Plate Family is plum full, brimming over actually, with brilliant people.
 I’m talking about you, y’all, and all of us collectively.
 Seriously, y’all have the best ideas!
-So when I mentioned my Old Fashioned Butter Roll Recipe on Southern Plate Family’s facebook page recently, I had a few comments and emails about how some folks make them with crescent roll dough.
+So when I posted my old-fashioned butter roll recipe on Southern Plate Family’s Facebook page recently, I had a few comments and emails about how some folks make them with crescent roll dough.

-If you’re not in your kitchen already making these Butter Rolls with a Shortcut, I’m not quite sure what is keeping you.
+So, if you’re not in your kitchen already making this butter roll dessert recipe, I’m not quite sure what is keeping you!

 What you need to start…

 To start, you’re gonna need a surface to roll all this out onto.
-Usually I get some waxed paper and sprinkle a little flour on it but I felt like being even easier today so I just grabbed a baking pan and sprayed it with cooking spray.
+Usually, I get some waxed paper and sprinkle a little flour on it but I felt like being even easier today so I just grabbed a baking sheet and sprayed it with cooking spray.

-- Place your cresenct roll dough on the greased or floured surface.
+Place your crescent roll dough on the greased or floured surface.

 Sprinkle a wee bit of cinnamon over it if you like.
 You can also leave this off.

-- Place milk and vanilla in a microwave proof measuring cup and heat his in the microwave for about a minute, or until it is very warm.
+Place milk and vanilla in a microwave-proof measuring cup and heat it in the microwave for about a minute or until it is very warm.

-- Stir in your sugar to the hot milk and keep stirring until sugar is dissolved.
+Stir your sugar into the warm milk and keep stirring until the sugar is dissolved.

 I like to serve these warm as dessert at the end of a good country meal, but they are also delightful for breakfast or a coffee snack.

 Just eat one.
 And then another.
-And you should probably have at least a third or fourth, just for quality control purposes, before serving them to your family, if there are any left of the Shortcut Butter Roll Dessert 🙂
+And you should probably have at least a third or fourth, just for quality control purposes, before serving them to your family, if there are any left!

 - 1/8 cup sugar